-Though it might take some digging up sometimes, the reality is, there are myriad of reasons to be grateful for our father.
-And while it is easy to take these reasons for granted, we must keep in mind that the key to obtaining a joyful disposition is by overlooking sorrow and focusing on the positive.… Continue reading 7 Things to Thank My Dad For
+Though it might take some digging up sometimes, the reality is, there are a myriad of reasons to be grateful for our father.
+And while it is easy to take these reasons for granted, we must keep in mind that the key to obtaining a joyful disposition is by overlooking sorrow and focusing on the… Continue reading 7 Things to Thank My Dad For

 Don’t shine so others can see you.
 Shine so that through you, others can see Him. – This is one of my most favorite sayings in the world and kind of the point of this blog.
 I believe in Christianity as I believe that the sun has risen: not only because I see it, but… Continue reading 12 C.S.
 Lewis Quotes To Live By